thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **Java Database Connectivity (JDBC)**: a Java API ORM that simplifies relational database access
 * **Drizzle:** a lightweight Javascript/TypeScript ORM that provides type-safe SQL queries and schema management

+## Hosting & Deployment
+* **AWS Chalice:** a Python serverless framework for deploying Python applications

+## Desktop
+* **.NET:** a Microsoft software development platform and runtime for building enterprise applications using C# and F#
+* **ElectronJS:** a framework for building cross-platform desktop applications using Javascript, CSS, and HTML

 ## Mobile App Development
 * **Dart:** programming language developed by Google for building cross-platform applications with the Flutter framework
 * **React-Native:** JavaScript-based framework developed by Meta for building cross-platform mobile apps
 * **Jetpack Compose:** Android’s modern declarative UI toolkit by Google for building native Android interfaces
 * **Ionic:** uses web technologies like HTML, CSS, and JavaScript to build mobile and desktop applications
+* **Fluter:** Flutter is Google’s UI toolkit for building fast, cross-platform mobile, web, and desktop applications from a single Dart codebase.

 ## Systems Programming
 * **Lua:** lightweight embeddable scripting language designed for fast execution for games, embedded systems, and app scripting